telerik/ajax-docs/testing-with-test-studio/test-studio-translators-for-telerik-ui-for-asp.net-ajax-.md

 ## The Translator Advantage

-Test Studio translators allow more control and flexibility in testing Telerik® UI for ASP.NET Ajax, and make testing these controls faster and easier.
+Test Studio translators allow more control and flexibility in testing Telerik® UI for ASP.NET AJAX, and make testing these controls faster and easier.
 Because the translator exposes variables and actions specific to the control, you can save time in building verifications and reduce the number of steps to automate complex actions.
 For example, clicking the ‘Next Page’ button on a RadGrid records a special ‘load next page’ step.
 If you want to alter this step to load a different page, you can do so from a menu in the Steps Pane.

 ![Steps pane](images/introduction-teststudio-translators-steps-pane.png)